AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 You can configure and use Dynamic Media assets either from your [!DNL Sites] deployment or from a remote DAM deployment.

-The following diagrams illustrate the supported and unsupported scenarios to use Dynamic Media assets on a [!DNL Sites] page:
+The following diagrams illustrate the scenarios to use Dynamic Media assets on a [!DNL Sites] page:

 ![Connected Assets for Dynamic Media](assets/connected-assets-best-practices-supported-unsupported.png)

-**Scenario 1**: You configure a connection between a [!DNL Sites] deployment and a remote DAM deployment so that you can use assets and Dynamic Media assets available on the remote DAM deployment on a [!DNL Sites] page.

-**Scenario 2**: You configure [!DNL Sites] deployment to use Dynamic Media assets available on the same deployment.
-As a result, you cannot:

-* Configure a connection between a [!DNL Sites] deployment and a remote DAM deployment.

-* Configure a connection between [!DNL Sites] deployment and the remote deployment to use Dynamic Media assets.
+**Scenario 1**

+1. Configure Dynamic Media on remote DAM deployment with the following options:
+    * Sync mode: Enabled by default
+    * Publish Assets: Sync All Content
+1. On local Sites deployment:
+    1. Configure Dynamic Media using the same company as in step 1 (Sync mode: Enabled by default, Publish Assets: Sync All content).
+    1. Configure Connected Assets.

+**Result**

+Dynamic Media assets available on Sites deployment get configured to read-only mode automatically.

+**Scenario 2**

+1. Configure Dynamic Media on remote DAM deployment with the following options:
+    * Sync mode: Enabled by default
+    * Publish Assets: Sync All Content
+1. On local Sites deployment:
+    1. Configure Connected Assets
+    2. Configure Dynamic Media using the same company as in step 1.

+**Result**

+Same as Scenario 1: Dynamic Media assets available on Sites deployment get configured to read-only mode automatically.
+The sync options are disabled.

 To configure the connection, follow these steps: